yueranz855-cloud/spatial_inequality/README.md

 # Overview
 This code supports the results presented in a research paper "**Spatial segregation amplifies inequality in urban healthcare access**."
-The first part relates primarily to the results in the Main Text (including sections 2.1-2.6), and the second part is for the Supplementary Information (SI) sections.
-The detailed correspondence is shown in the table below.

-## Structure of `main_analysis.py`
+The first four components correspond to the results (Sections 2.1–2.4) in the Main Text, whereas the fifth component contains analyses reported in the Supplementary Information (SI).
+The code structure is provided below.

 ```
-main_analysis.py
+code_final.py
 ├── 1.
 Distribution patterns and within-city variation in healthcare accessibility
 │   ├── Distribution across nationwide and provinces
 │   ├── Correlation analysis